roy3drucker/Serverless-RDS-Cluster-Automation/README.md

 ### Deploy the Serverless Stack:
 Deployment is automated via CircleCI when you merged your PR to the main branch.

+### 🔧 Troubleshooting: API stage not found

+If CloudFormation reports `API Stage not found` for the `AWS::ApiGateway::UsagePlan` resource, confirm that:

+1. The `StageName` parameter you pass to SAM matches the stage created in API Gateway (default is `dev`).
+2. The `ApiStage` resource in `sam/template.yaml` is created before the usage plan.
+Running `sam build && sam deploy` with the updated template in this repository creates the stage explicitly and prevents the race condition that previously caused this error.

+After validating the stage name, redeploy the SAM stack and retry the request.

 ### How to Use the Automation
 Step 1: Submit an RDS Provisioning Request